svader0/piet_tool/README.md

 - Some programs will run indefinitely.
 This is due to a bug in the way Piet_Tool handles termination conditions.
 This is a known issue and will be fixed in a future release.
 - The Forth translation is not very good.
 Some Piet programs will not translate correctly to Forth, or will just be translated in a way that is verbose and stupid.
 The translation feature is a work in progress.
 - The interpreter is not very fast.
 Piet programs can be slow to run, especially if they are large or complex.
 Not like anybody picks Piet for its speed though...
+- Programs that contain character or numerical input may not work.
+This is a work in progress.

 ## Usage